Your project is approved - congratulations! What next?

 Do you have to promote an event, inform your community about a success story, or communicate an important milestone?
 We can act as a multiplier and help your social media activities reach wider and different audiences through our channels.

-EASME is currently on Twitter, LinkedIn, and Youtube.
+EISMEA is currently on Twitter, LinkedIn, and YouTube.
 Follow us & tag us in your relevant content, and we will help you spread the word!

 You can also contact us with your communication-related requests & questions